Room: FTX 539

 She is a past Affiliate with Princeton’s CITP (Center for Information Technology Policy) 2016-2018.
 A past director of the uOttawa Human Rights Centre, Karen Eltis specializes in artificial intelligence/ innovation law and policy and cybersecurity from a comparative perspective.
 She served as Senior Advisor to the National Judicial Institute and has taught at Columbia Law School.

 Fluent in French, English, Hebrew, Spanish and Romanian and proficient in German and Italian, Karen Eltis holds law degrees from McGill University, the Hebrew University of Jerusalem and Columbia Law School (Harlan Fiske Stone Scholar).
 Prior to joining the faculty at the University of Ottawa, Karen was a litigation associate in New York City.
-Her research on privacy was cited by the Supreme Court of Canada (in the landmark case A.B. v.
-Bragg, 2012) and other Canadian and foreign courts.
+Her research on privacy was cited twice by the Supreme Court of Canada (in the landmark case A.B. v.
+Bragg, 2012 and in Quebec (Attorney General) v.
+9147-0732 Québec inc.2020) and in other Canadian and foreign courts as well.
 Karen’s latest book is titled “Courts, Litigants and the Digital Age: Second Edition” (Irwin Law, 2016) supported by the CIRA grant.
 Her research on Artificial Intelligence and Expression is supported by the Foundation for Legal Research.